 Neurogenesis does not occur everywhere in the brain but is evident in the hippocampus and olfactory bulb and perhaps in the cerebral cortex.
 New neurons are born not from mature nerve cells but rather develop from neural stem cells that remain in our brains throughout life.
 Indeed, in some brain areas, there is continual turnover of neurons—old ones die and new ones are born—and these new neurons can participate in circuits that underlie learning.

 If new neurons are being formed every day in our brain, how can we hold onto these cells and not let them simply die away?
 An answer has been lurking around in the scientific literature since the 1970s, when Kaplan reported that an enriched environment enhances the number of new neurons.
 In animals, placing them in cages full of interesting toys or giving them learning tasks promotes the survival of these newborn cells.
 New neurons born in the hippocampus may participate in the formation of long-term memories as well as in spatial perception.
 London taxi drivers who have extensive knowledge of the London city streets have larger-than-normal hippocampi.
 Perhaps, much neurogenesis has occurred in their hippocampi.

 Physical exercise also increases the number of newborn neurons.
 But some conditions, such as excessive stress and depression, hamper the growth of newborn nerve cells.

-Scientific studies on neurogenesis reveal what many of us already knew.
-We can learn new things throughout life.
-A person in their eighties still grows new neurons but to harness the potential of these newborn cells, we need to keep challenging ourselves, explore new things, exercise, and see the proverbial cup, not as half empty, but as half full.
+A person in their eighties still grows new neurons, but to harness the potential of these newborn cells, we may need to keep challenging ourselves, explore new things, exercise, and see the proverbial cup not as half empty, but as half full.